ARM-software/CMSIS-DSP/ComputeGraph/documentation/example1.md

 The processing node is (very arbitrary) copying the value at index 3 to index 0 of the output.

-The processing node is taking 3 arguments after the FIFOs in the constructor.
+The processing node is taking 3 arguments after the FIFOs in the constructor because the Python script is defining 3 additional arguments for this node : `int`, `string` and another `int` but passed trough a variable in the scheduler.

 ### scheduler.cpp